Curriculum Vitae

 Illimitable freedom of the human mind or McKim, Meade & Blight

 Integral to Jefferson’s idea for the Academical Village was the open end of the lawn opposite the rotunda, of what would have otherwise been a quadrangle of buildings.
 This expanse looked out upon the vast Blue Ridge Mountain Range to the south.
 He considered this vista to be the metaphorical representation of the illimitable freedom of the human mind.
 He had hoped that as the university grew, it would do so along the same north south axis he’d created with the lawn’s orientation, further developing the east and west sides with interspersed pavilions and student rooms, and leaving the southern end open to the inspirational view beyond.
 In the late 1890s that changed when McKim, Meade & White were hired to repair the fire-damaged Rotunda.
-Due to the lack of reverence shown toward Jefferson’s inspired design idea by that generation of administrators, they were also engaged to enclose the end of the south lawn with a group of three buildings evocative of Palladio’s Italian architecture - skewing away from the “Americanised” Palladian vernacular Jefferson had employed in his original iterations on the North Lawn.
-As a result, the view to the south and all that it represented is no longer visible, thus negating a large facet of Jefferson’s design philosophy.
+Due to the lack of reverence shown toward Jefferson’s inspirational vista by that generation of administrators, they were also engaged to enclose the end of the south lawn with a group of three buildings evocative of Palladio’s Italian architecture - skewing away from the “Americanised” Palladian vernacular Jefferson had employed in his original iterations on the North Lawn.
+As a result, the view to the south and all that it represented is no longer visible, negating a large facet of Jefferson’s design philosophy.

 In this painting, the artist reimagines the south lawn today with a magically excised Cabell building represented by a mirage or the memory of it lingering in the air, with the full, undeveloped view of the mountains that Jefferson intended visible behind it.
 In the foreground, is the darkened, nude figure of the artist at twenty one, seen from behind, “streaking the lawn”.
-This is a long held rite of passage for braver students, which he too experienced in 2001 - serving here as his own physical embodiment of that same illimitable freedom.
+This is a long held rite of passage for braver students, which he too experienced in 2001 - representing his own physical embodiment of that same illimitable freedom.

 Initius